Who I Am

 I am in a beautiful marriage relationship with my best friend and hero, Eddy.
 He has given me a safe place to grow and learn about myself and who I have the potential to become.
 I will forever be indebted to him.

-I love to sing and even started voice lessons recently.
+I love to sing.
 I like to knit and hate to scrapbook.
 I love riding my mountain bike and I love to cook.
 I like making my house feel like a home where anyone that comes in will feel comfortable and at ease.
 I stink at keeping green things alive.
 Many a plant has died at my hands over the years.
 I love to read Louis L’amour and I love to watch action movies and chick flicks.
 I love to speak with people and connect with them.
 I love the mountains, but don’t much care for the beach.

 I believe in God and love my church family because they show love to me unconditionally.
 I am a WFPB health crusader (yes, I eat plants and yes, I get enough protein).
 I have two dogs that are sweet as pie.
 They are both black and both boys.
 It seemed only fair as I have three daughters and my hubby was the only testosterone representative in the house.
 I love making goals and then checking them off my list.
 Did I mention I was a list-maker?
 I LOVE LISTS!
 The best part of my lists is marking the things off I’ve accomplished.

 Some of my favorite things are freshly cleaned sheets, new pillows, the sound of the dishwasher or dryer running, Kelly Rae Roberts, my courtyard fountain, the smell of jasmine in full bloom, Brooks Cascadia trail-running shoes, and getting packages in the mail.